junxit/us-congress-bills-114/bill.md

       - **(iv)** is paid for by the City.
   - **(2)** *Preconveyance entry* The Archivist, on terms and conditions the Archivist determines to be appropriate, may authorize the City to enter the property at no charge for preconstruction and construction activities.
   - **(3)** *Additional terms and conditions* The Archivist may require additional terms and conditions in connection with the conveyance under subsection (b) as the Archivist considers appropriate to protect the interests of the United States.
+- **(e)** *Proceeds* Any net proceeds received by the Archivist as a result of the conveyance under this Act shall be deposited in the Treasury and used for deficit reduction, in such manner as the Secretary of the Treasury considers appropriate.